Department: Business Affairs Office

 4) Please describe how your experience meets the minimum qualifications for this position.

 The Business Affairs Office is responsible for ensuring that the University applies sound and responsive business practices while adhering to all regulations, policies, procedures, and industry standards.

-The Business Affairs Office (BAO) Cost Accounting, Financial Analysis and Reporting (CAFAR) Manager is responsible for overseeing, coordinating, and assisting in the completion of all internal and external financial reporting.
-The decisions made by the CAFAR Manager have institutional impact, as they relate to the development, implementation, and compliance with university policies and procedures.
-The CAFAR Manager is expected to establish and maintain positive working relationships with faculty, staff, students, and administrators in the execution of duties.
-The CAFAR Manager supervises 2.0 FTE.
+The Business Affairs Office (BAO) Financial Reporting Manager is responsible for overseeing, coordinating, and assisting in the completion of all internal and external financial reporting.
+The decisions made by the Financial Reporting Manager have institutional impact, as they relate to the development, implementation, and compliance with university policies and procedures.
+The Financial Reporting Manager is expected to establish and maintain positive working relationships with faculty, staff, students, and administrators in the execution of duties.
+The Financial Reporting Manager supervises 2.0 FTE.